-Apart from high capacity, what makes a good SUP for big guys?
+Apart from high capacity, what makes a good paddle board for big guys?
 Well, here are a few other things that we took into account and you should probably consider too:

 - Tie-Down points.
-Whether you want to attach gear, convert your paddleboard to a heavy duty kayak (who doesn’t love plus size kayaks?), or want additional handles, attachments points are nice.
+Whether you want to attach gear, convert your paddleboard to a heavy-duty kayak (who doesn’t love plus-size kayaks?), or want additional handles, attachment points are nice.
 If you don’t use them, fine, but when you need them it’s sure nice to have them!

 - Looks.
 They matter to us, they probably matter to you, so we thought about them.

 - Price.
-The main problem when it comes to paddle boards, is that you can’t buy just one.
+The main problem when it comes to paddle boards is that you can’t buy just one.
 You’ll get one for the family, and then realize that you each need your own for maximum fun.
-So we did our best to included paddle boards designed for big guys but affordable for the whole family.
+So we did our best to include paddle boards designed for big guys but affordable for the whole family.

-So whatever you’re looking for in an SUP for large riders, you’ll find it in one of the above boards!
+So whatever you’re looking for in a paddle board for big and tall guys, you’ll find it in one of the above boards!